RedisTimeSeries/RedisTimeSeries/docs/commands/ts.incrby.md

 <details open><summary><code>TIMESTAMP timestamp</code></summary>

-is (integer) UNIX sample timestamp in milliseconds or `*` to set the timestamp to the server clock.
+is (integer) UNIX sample timestamp in milliseconds or `*` to set the timestamp according to the server clock.

 `timestamp` must be equal to or higher than the maximum existing timestamp.
 When equal, the value of the sample with the maximum existing timestamp is increased.
 If it is higher, a new sample with a timestamp set to `timestamp` is created, and its value is set to the value of the sample with the maximum existing timestamp plus `value`.